paolagonzalez0/penney_game_final/README.md

 - `figures/`: Stores the results for the heatmaps.
 - `src/`: Folder containing backend python script code for penney project.
     - `main.py`: Contains the functions shown to the user.
-    - `processing.py`: Contains the functions and code used for the processing task.
+    - `processing.py`: Contains the functions and code used for the simulation and processing tasks.
     - `visualization.py`: Contains the functions and code used for the visualization task.

 ## Details